muppet9010/factorio-muppet-streamer/README.md

 Schedule Explosive Delivery
 -----------------
-- Can deliver a high customisable explosive delivery via command.
-Will appear near the target player based on the accuracy settings.
+- Can deliver a highly customisable explosive delivery via command.
+A number of the chosen explosive type after a delay will fly from offscreen to randomly around the target player.
 The perfect gift for any streamer.
 - Command syntax: `/muppet_streamer_schedule_explosive_delivery [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments:
     - delay: NUMBER - Optional: how many seconds the arrival of the explosives will be delayed for.
 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.